Mental health services that are available in the community to support people with severe mental illness are improving.

 Previous public events

-- We held an event for anyone interested in learning more about community mental health transformation and how to get involved on 28 February - details of this will be in our March newsletter
+- We held two events for anyone interested in learning more about community mental health transformation and how to get involved on 28 February and 21 March - details of these events are in our March newsletter

 Previous stakeholder events